sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 By putting in place a remediation process, we ensure that even if there was to be a leak, appropriate mesures are in place to address it as quickly as possible.
 And we make sure that everyone knows how to run through the process, if it's not fully automated.

-In the optic of traditional text documents and presentations, reducing the amount of specific data used may help minimize the risks of leaks.
+For traditional text documents and presentations, reducing the amount of specific data used may help minimize the risks of leaks.
 However, someone could inadvertently type a password or personal information in a document.

-If that was the case, since it is not software related and automation may not be as easily possible, it would be important to have a clearly established protocol for your team members to address the data leak.
+If that was the case, since it is not software related and automation may not be as easily possible, it would be important that each member of your team is familiar with the departmental Directive on Privacy Breach and know exactly what to do and who to contact.

 ### Open up at Inception